seshanbrothers/projects/PIX3LPLOTT3R/V3/README.md

 ![picture](PP3Back.png)

 **STEP 6:** How do you make more images?
-We have provided a Python script that will convert any png to a rtf.
+We have provided a <a href="https://github.com/seshanbrothers/projects/blob/master/PIX3LPLOTT3R/image2ev3rtf.py">Python Script</a>  that will convert any png to a rtf.
 The png should be 100 pixels width.

 ![picture](Pix3lv3.png)